Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/materials.md

    **Note:** If you leave a material override field set to "None (Material)", the Default Material assignation continues to apply to the submesh.

 4. Click on **Apply**.

+## Toggle visibility of large hierarchies of submeshes

+Press **Alt** while clicking the drop-down arrow (►) to collapse or un-collapse recursively the hierarchy.